Community helps to keep school open despite snow

 Parents thanked for understanding

-Phil Hodgson, Durham County Council's head of education, thanked parents for their patience and understanding during the continuing wintry conditions.
+Phil Hodgson, our head of education, thanked parents for their patience and understanding during the continuing wintry conditions.

 "A closure of a school is not anything we take lightly, but our head teachers are very good at is making sure that everybody is safe," he said.